Alistair MacLeod: Novel

-tragedy, grittiness, humour, darkness, love, music, raunchiness, poetry and a glut of fully drawn, extraordinary characters whose words and deeds and circumstances compel the reader to laugh and blush and weep and swell with bighearted pride...MacLeod is MacLeod, the greatest living Canadian writer and one of the most distinguished writers in the world.
+tragedy, grittiness, humour, darkness, love, music, raunchiness, poetry and a glut of fully drawn, extraordinary characters whose words and deeds and circumstances compel the reader to laugh and blush and weep and swell with big-hearted pride....
+MacLeod is MacLeod, the greatest living Canadian writer and one of the most distinguished writers in the world.
 No Great Mischief is the book of the year - and of this decade.
 It is a once-in-a-lifetime masterpiece."

 Scholarly studies

-MacLeod's fiction has been studied extensively by post-graduate students.
-Their master's and doctoral theses explore many aspects of his work including issues concerning regional and ethnic identity; the influence of island boundaries; magical thinking; and, the traditional roles of men and women.
-MacLeod's work has been compared and, in some cases contrasted, with other Canadian authors such as David Adams Richards, Alden Nowlan, Wayne Johnston, Margaret Laurence, Hugh MacLennan and Ann-Marie MacDonald.
+MacLeod's fiction has been studied extensively by postgraduate students.
+Their master's and doctoral theses explore many aspects of his work, including issues concerning regional and ethnic identity, the influence of island boundaries, magical thinking and the traditional roles of men and women.
+MacLeod's work has been compared and, in some cases, contrasted with other Canadian authors such as David Adams Richards, Alden Nowlan, Wayne Johnston, Margaret Laurence, Hugh MacLennan and Ann-Marie MacDonald.